 The tension on the Russia-Ukraine conflict increases, and clarity is reduced.
-The prospect of nuclear war produces a polarization: either it is ignored out of fear, or the possibility is underestimated.
+The prospect of a nuclear war produces a polarization: either it is ignored out of fear, or its possibility is underestimated.
 Always out of fear.
-It should be reiterated, the UN Office for Disarmament Affairs considers nuclear weapons as the most dangerous form of weapon on Earth, with the potential to kill millions of people and destroy everything in its path.
+It should be reiterated that the UN Office for Disarmament Affairs considers nuclear weapons as the most dangerous form of weapon on Earth, with the potential to kill millions of people and destroy everything in its path.

 Would humanity survive a nuclear war?
 Here's what happened in the past, and what could happen in the future.

 Nuclear war, echoes from history

 The first time nuclear weapons were used was during the end of the Second World War.
 In 1945, the United States detonated atomic bombs on the Japanese cities of Hiroshima and Nagasaki, shocking the world.
 About 70.000-135.000 died in Hiroshima and about 60.000-80.000 died in Nagasaki, but the effects did not end with the explosion.

 77 years after that tragedy we know everything: another 125.000 people died in the following period, between spontaneous abortions and people exposed to radiation (with enormous rates of neoplasms and other serious health problems later in life).
 The long-term effects (including intellectual disabilities and impaired growth among children) have haunted the two cities for decades.